Preservation of Loewy Diagrams Under Exact Functors: Preservation of Loewy Diagrams

 where $\tilde{h}=p_{\mathds{1}} \otimes \Id_X \circ h \circ \iota_{\mathds{1}} \otimes \Id_Y$.
 Composing this equality with the left unit isomorphism $\ell_X$ on the left, $\ell_X^{-1}$ on the right, and applying naturality gives

-Therefore, the map $\ell_X \circ \tilde{h} \circ \ell_Y^{-1}:Y \to X$ provides a splitting of sequence \eqref{seq1}. \end{proof} We can now apply these lemmata to prove the main theorem of this section. \begin{theorem} Let $\mcC$ be a locally finite braided category and $A\in \mcC$ a commutative simple current algebra object which is simple as a left $A$-module, has no fixed points, and contains the monoidal unit $\mathds{1}$ as a summand.
+Therefore, the map $\ell_X \circ \tilde{h} \circ \ell_Y^{-1}:Y \to X$ provides a splitting of sequence \eqref{seq1}. \end{proof} We can now apply these lemmata to prove the main theorem of this section. \begin{theorem} Let $\mcC$ be a locally finite braided category and $A\in \mcC$ a commutative simple current algebra object which is simple as a left $A$-module and has no fixed points.
 Then the induction functor $\mcF_A:\mcC \to \Rep A$ preserves Loewy diagrams associated to socle and radical filtrations. \end{theorem} \begin{proof} $\mcF_{A}$ is exact and preserves simplicity by Lemma \ref{Lem:irred}, so for all $X \in \mcC$, there are embeddings

 To show this embedding is an isomorphism, it is enough to show that each of the above (semi-simple) modules contain the same number of simple factors.
-We prove this for first embedding as the second is analogous.
+We prove this for the first embedding as the second is analogous.
 It is enough to prove the following equality:

 where $I(\mcC)$ and $I(\Rep A)$ denote the collection of all isomorphism classes of simple objects in $\mcC$ and $\Rep A$ respectively.
 Let $J \subset I(\mcC)$ be any collection of isomorphism classes of simple objects in $\mcC$ such that for every simple object $\mcF_A(S) \in I(\Rep A)$ (recall from Lemma \ref{Lem:irred} that all simple objects in $\Rep A$ take this form), $J$ contains exactly one simple $S' \in \mcC$ such that $\mcF_A(S')\cong \mcF_A(S)$.
 In particular, we have $|J|=|I(\Rep A)|$ and $J_{\mcI}:=\{ U_{-i} \otimes S \, | \, i \in \mcI, \; S \in J\}=I(\mcC)$ since two simple objects $S$ and $S'$ induce to isomorphic objects iff $S'=U_i \otimes S$ (i.e. $U_{-i} \otimes S' \cong S$) for some $i \in \mcI$ by Lemma \ref{Lem:irred}.
 It now follows from Frobenius reciprocity \eqref{Eq:Frob} that